UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

-# Practical 1 Pre-Setup: Ubuntu Installation, Intro to Linux and Reference
+# Practical 1: Pre-Setup - Ubuntu Installation, Intro to Linux and Reference

 ## Assumed Background
 This course assumes that students are comfortable with: